rcbao/cs-6501-llm-stem-tutor/README.md

 ---

-**Optionally, the chatbot can ground its responses on a pre-set collection of grade-school level science articles.** Below are screenshots of the bot answering an environmental science question using facts from an article in the vector store.
+**Optionally, the chatbot can ground its responses on a pre-set collection of grade-school level science teaching materials.** Below are screenshots of the bot answering an environmental science question using facts from an article in its RAG (Retrieval-Augmented Generation) vector store.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/647f657f-1d4a-4ad3-885a-30175b8eeb58" width="48%" />